moeid404/wp-lemp-docker/roles/3.ssh_conf/README.md

-# Ansible Playbook: SSH Configuration
+# SSH Configuration Role

-This Ansible playbook is designed to configure the SSH server (`sshd`) on a remote machine to enhance security by changing the default settings.
+This role is designed to configure the SSH server (`sshd`) on a remote machine to enhance security by changing the default settings.

 ## Tasks Overview